Kajabi/sage-lib/DICTIONARY.md

 We have followed CTI as much as possible in our system.
 We've also made use of some categories as follows within the `style-dictionary/tokens/` directory by using the following categories:

-- `color` - Style dictionary provides transforms that take any standard color values and automatically provide additional format values.
+- `color` - Style dictionary provides Transforms that take any standard color values and automatically provide additional format values.
   This makes it easy to set colors as hex values in our data structure but consumer them in other formats elsewhere.
   We have set up the following `types`:
-  - `base` -- the small set of core color values for our system
+  - `base` -- the full set of color values for our system including each one's hex value, type color classname, and alias/code such as `primary-100`
-  - `slider` -- the expanded set of color slides for each of our base colors
   - `combos` -- configurations of color combinations used by several different components
+  - `core` -- the abbreviated set of base color values that correspond to the `300` value for each color.
   - `custom` -- additional colors used in the system beyond the base palette.
-- `content` - Style dictionary provides transforms for treating content formats as strings.
+- `content` - Style dictionary provides Transforms for treating content formats as strings.
   We have set up the following `types`:
-  - `icons` - Unicode values for the icons in our icon fonts.
   - `grid-templates` - "morse code"-like grid template configurations.
 See Documentation > Grid Templates.
+- FUTURE:
+  - `content/icons` - Unicode values for the icons in our icon fonts.
-- `size` - Style dictioanry provides transforms for taking size measurements (numbers) and converting them to other units.
+  - `size` - Style dictioanry provides Transforms for taking size measurements (numbers) and converting them to other units.
-  In our case, we built a custom transform based on Style Dictioanry's `size/object` preset that adds a `rem()` output for our Sass context.
+    In our case, we built a custom Transform based on Style Dictioanry's `size/object` preset that adds a `rem()` output for our Sass context.
     We have set up the following `types`:
     - `border-radius`
     - `breakpoint` (media query `min` and `max`)
     - `container` - Options for system layout containers
     - `font-size`
     - `icon` - Options for sizing icons
     - `icon-background` - Options for sizing the background space in which icons can be placed.
     - `letter-spacing`
     - `line-height`
     - `sidebar` - Options for our system sidebar size
     - `spacer` - Standard spacers used throughout the system

-We have extended this structure with the following custom categories:
+We have plans to further extend this structure with the following custom categories:

 - `component` -- configurations for each of our system components so as to ensure a consistent structure is used by all packages.
 These use the following data structure:
   - [compoent]